-In accordance with the Strategic Design 2020-2022, the School's financial management must deliver appropriate, sustainable, transparent and empowering fiscal management that balances the surplus requirement for future reinvestment with immediate educational program priorities.
+In accordance with the Strategic Design 2023-2025, the School's financial management must deliver appropriate, sustainable, transparent and empowering fiscal management that balances the surplus requirement for future reinvestment with immediate educational program priorities.

-Annual Financial Statements (Annexure C) for 2022 highlight the School's strong financial position.
+Annual Financial Statements (Annexure C) for 2023 highlight the School's strong financial position.

-The annual operating surplus of \$3.68M (2021: \$3.43M) was driven by the following factors:
+The annual operating surplus of \$3.03M (2022: \$3.68M) was driven by the following factors:

-- tuition fees in 2022 were increased by 2.9 per cent - other revenue (and offsetting costs) arising from School activities and tours increased compared to 2021, which had seen a significant reduction as a result of the impact of COVID-19 - a strong return on the School's investments and interest income - continued strong philanthropic support, with contributions received towards the School's bursary fund during the 2022 Giving Day - consistent and strong operational and financial delivery.
+- tuition fees in 2023 were increased by 4.5 per cent - a strong return on the School's investments and interest income - continued strong philanthropic support, with contributions received towards the School's bursary and building funds - consistent and strong operational and financial delivery.

-The School has also recorded other comprehensive income of \$15.6M with an increase to the asset revaluation reserve as a result of an external valuation of the School's land and buildings.
+The School has also recorded other comprehensive income of \$9.3M with an increase to the asset revaluation reserve as a result of an indexation review of the School's land and buildings.